yashsdesai/csc369_final_project/README.md

 # csc369_final_project

-Basic LinkedIn scraper that uses PySpark to find and process a searched person/people and reduce their profile to the very basics in a simple, compressed format
+Basic LinkedIn scraper that uses Selenium and PySpark to find and process a searched person/people and reduce their profile to the very basics in a simple, compressed format